 How do I apply for a facility dog?

 Please note that there is no guarantee that a facility dog will ultimately be placed with any given applicant.
 Dogs are matched with applicants based on the dog’s skills, strengths, temperament, and energy level, the composition of both the work and home environments of the applicant, and the facility’s goals for animal-assisted interventions.
-We generally only place a few facility dogs each year, so the wait time to receive a facility dog is indefinite.

-If or when we have a dog that we feel may be a good match for your facility, we will contact you for an in-depth interview to learn more about your work and home environments, your day-to-day lifestyle, and your goals for a facility dog placement.
 Additional steps in the process include a facility visit, a home visit, and collection of some supporting documentation as applicable (e.g., proof of professional and personal liability insurance, lease agreements, vaccine certificates for other pets, etc.).
 We do not proceed with these additional steps until/unless we have a potential match for your facility.

 If you have additional questions, please call 888-570-8653 or email hero@hero-dogs.org.